Guide to Selling a House by Auction

 There is no commission to pay if the property doesn’t sell with the timeframe you have agreed with the auctioneer.
 But just like most estate agency agreements, if you later sell to a buyer who was introduced by the auction company within their appointed timeframe, you may be liable to paying the auctioneers commission.

-The process is different with modern auction.
+The process is different for an extended auction.
 If bidding doesn’t reach the reserve price by the end of the first auction cycle (a cycle is typically one month), the auctioneer will roll the auction on for a bit longer.
 There is no loss of momentum from the marketing, the auction end date is simply changed to a future date.
-With modern auction, the idea is that you sell within the first month or two, but the auction can continue rolling on for longer if needed.
+The idea is that you sell within the first month or two, but the auction can continue rolling on for longer if needed.

 5. Reduced audience of buyers